We’ll have you devving on all cylinders

 According to Mendix research, 71% of IT teams are unable to keep pace with growing the needs of their organization, while 96% say that business is affected when a solution isn’t delivered in a timely way.
 More projects, less time to complete them—sound familiar?
 Here are some ways rapid development can help:

-The proof is in the Platform
+The proof is in the platform

-Innovate with the leader in low-code
+Innovate with a leader in low-code

-Leader in the 2023 Gartner® Magic Quadrant™ for Enterprise Low-Code Application
+• A leader in the 2023 Gartner® Magic Quadrant™ for Enterprise Low-Code Application

-Platforms -
+Platforms

-Leader in the Forrester Wave™: Low-Code Development Platforms For Professional Developers, Q2 2021
+• Leader in the Forrester Wave™: Low-Code Development Platforms For Professional Developers, Q2 2023